Implant Retained Dentures

 At a dental office sutures are removed sometime between 7 and 14 days after the procedure.
 Travelling abroad is not required for this as it can be done at any dental office.

-Visit 3 : Two weeks later regular abutments are fitted in place of the collars.
-In order to create the idea denture, an impression is make.
+Visit 3 : Two weeks later regular abutments are fitted in the place of the collars.
+In order to create the idea denture, an impression is taken.
 Then finally the denture is placed.

 What are the advantages of the implant retained denture?